Notice of Privacy Practices

 • About criminal conduct at FCHC; and

-• In emergency circumstances to report a crime; the location of the crime victims; or the identity, description or location of the person who committed a crime
+• In emergency circumstances to report a crime; the location of the crime victims; or the identity, description, or location of the person who committed a crime.

-Organ and Tissue Donation: We may use or disclose medical information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of cadaveric organs, eyes, or tissue for the purpose of facilitating donation and transplantation.
+Organ and Tissue Donation: We may use or disclose medical information to organ procurement organizations or other entities engaged in the procurement, banking, or transplantation of cadaveric organs, eyes, or tissue for the purpose of facilitating donation and transplantation.

 Research: We may contact you about research projects that you may qualify for.
 FCHC will only use and disclose your information for a research project if FCHC obtains your separate written permission.